 I have a telescope / binoculars.
 What should I look at?

-- Venus: large and bright, usually visible in the late evening or early morning.
-For the rest of 2022, it will be visible just before sunrise, if at all.
+- Venus: Large and bright, usually visible in the late evening or early morning.
+In the first half of 2023 it will be visible in the evening, and in the second half of the year, it will be visible in the morning.
 Through a telescope, you should be able to observe phases, similar to the moon.

-- Jupiter: quite bright, and through a telescope you should see cloud bands on the surface and up to four moons around it – the Galilean moons.
-It’s also rising in the middle of the night, but by the end of 2022 will be visible in the early evening.
+- Jupiter: Quite bright, and through a telescope you should see cloud bands on the surface and up to four moons around it – the Galilean moons.
+It’s currently visible in the evenings, changing to only mornings for the summer, and will come back to the evening sky by the end of 2023.
+It will vanish from the night sky during April, 2023.

 Many astronomers prefer viewing a half-moon or crescent.
 At these times, the line between the light and dark side of the moon will be visible, and will cast shadows on craters and surface texture.